top of page

 Doctor Instruction:

-You are a Junior Doctor working in General Practice.
+You are a doctor working in family medicine.
 Your next patient is Katie Brown, a 55-year-old female presenting with a "funny turn".
 Please take a history and perform an appropriate examination.

 Patient History: